 I was asked that question the other day.
-I stepped back and thought about it then took a deep breath, and said, “My inspiration comes from . . . you, and it comes from others on a daily basis.
-Sometimes my inspiration comes from those I don’t even know.
-Say a woman is rushing down the street to catch a bus and collides into someone else.
+I stepped back and thought about it then took a deep breath, and said, “My inspiration comes from . . . you, and others on a daily basis.
+Sometimes my inspiration comes from people I don’t even know.
+Say a woman is rushing down the street to catch a bus and collides into someone.
 It’s not the collision that would inspire me but the reaction to it.
 Do their eyes meet and, if so, what do they say?
 Do they get angry . . .frustrated, or maybe she just bumped into someone she once knew and hadn’t seen in a while (fancy that).
 All in all, the response would be what I’d watch and pull from.
 And, along with that observation, I also have to say that sometimes, as much as I hate to admit it, I eves drop (LOL).
-I like to hear conversation, not to hear what they’re talking about, but how they talk about it; the tone, reflections, the exchange of words.
+I like to hear conversations, not to hear what they’re talking about, but how they talk about it; the tone, inflections, the exchange of words.

 But, what if, in my rush to get home, I miscounted and left one of the children on the mountain?
 I call the police for help and they want to question me about my intentions of taking the children to the mountains in the first place.
 Irritated and concerned that the police are not moving fast enough to rescue my grandchild, I excuse myself and head to the bathroom, where I escape through the bathroom window and make my way back to the mountain where the temperature has dropped and the angry wind bites through my clothes.
 However, the determination to find my grandchild keeps me going.
 I call out to him, and just ahead on that dense mountain range, I hear a small voice call back, “Nana.”

 I’m elated and continue to plow through the freezing cold, calling out to him and hearing him call back.
-With tears streaming down my face and the anticipation of feeling his little arms wrapped around me, I push myself forward, and used his little voice as a guide to lead me to where he is.
+With tears streaming down my face and the anticipation of feeling his little arms wrap around me, I push myself forward, and use his little voice as a guide that leads me to where he is.
 And finally I see a small figure coming toward me.
 I run to him and pick him up into my arms.
 “I’m so sorry,” I repeat over and over.
 “You must’ve been so frightened.”

-And my grandson looks up at me and his words were profound enough for warmth in my heart to melt every bit of the snow on the mountain.
+And my grandson looks up at me and his words are so profound that the warmth of my heart is enough to melt every bit of the snow on the mountain.
 He said, “No, Nana, I wasn’t frightened.
 I knew you’d find me.”

-“Yes,” I nodded, “my sweet boy.
+“Yes,” I nod, “my sweet boy.
 I found you.”
-I nestled him close and then we drove home.
+I nestle him close and then we drive home.

 (Pretty Good Story, Huh.
 With some cleaning up and few more pages, it might make a good novel)